Nekromantix

-The Nekromantix is a Danish-American psychobilly band founded in Copenhagen in 1989.
+The Nekromantix is a Danish psychobilly band founded in Copenhagen in 1989.
 Their lyrics are generally structured around monster and horror themes.
 A central icon of the band's image is founder and frontman Kim Nekroman's "coffinbass", a custom-built double bass with a body in the shape of a coffin and a headstock the shape of a cross.
 Nekroman has been the sole constant member of the band.
-The current lineup consists of guitarist Francisco Mesa and drummer Rene "Delamuerte" Garcia, known as a guitarist and singer of the Canadian band "The Brains".
+The current lineup consists of guitarist Francisco Mesa and drummer Mike Mata.

-The Nekromantix released five albums on various European record labels during their first decade, then crossed over to American audiences in the early 2000s by signing to Los Angeles-based Hellcat Records, through which they have released three albums since 2002.
+The Nekromantix released five albums on various European record labels during their first decade, then crossed over to American audiences in the early 2000s by signing to Los Angeles–based Hellcat Records, through which they have released three albums since 2002.
 Their eighth studio album, What Happens in Hell, Stays in Hell, was released in August 2011.

 History

 Formation

-The Nekromantix were formed in 1989 in Copenhagen by Kim Nekroman after he left the Danish Navy, in which he had been a submarine radio operator for eight years.
+Nekromantix were formed in 1989 in Copenhagen by Kim Nekroman after he left the Danish Navy, in which he had been a submarine radio operator for eight years.
 Deciding to launch a new career in music, he initially played drums in a rockabilly band prior to the foundation of Nekromantix.

 Learning to play the double bass and to sing, Nekroman set about forming a horror-themed psychobilly band with himself as the frontman.
 Initially consisting of Nekroman, guitarist Paolo Molinari and drummer Jens Brygman, the band took the name Nekromantix.

 A centerpiece of the band's image was Nekroman's self-constructed "coffinbass", an upright bass in the shape of a coffin.
 The first of these was constructed using an actual child-sized coffin, but over the years he has constructed new models in order to achieve better acoustics and collapsibility for easier transportation.
-By the time of the band's first official recordings, Molinari and Brygman had been replaced respectively by Peter Sandorff and Sebastian Jensen, who used the pseudonym Peek.
+By the time of the band's first official recordings, Molinari had been replaced by Peter Sandorff.

 After six months of practice and two local performances in Copenhagen at the Stengade 30 club, the Nekromantix appeared at large psychobilly festival in Hamburg, Germany.
 Their performance earned them a recording contract with Tombstone Records for their first album Hellbound.
 The band began touring Europe and built a name for themselves in the European psychobilly movement, which at the time was largely dominated by British acts.
 In 1991 the band released their second album Curse of the Coffin through Nervous Records and supported it with a music video for the title track which received some play on the MTV program Alternative Nation.